 4. Own it

 If Christmas Eve mass is important to you, own its importance to you.
-It’s more effective and fair to say, “it would mean a lot to me if you came with me,” than to demand that they care deeply about the same things you value.
+It’s more effective and fair to say, “it would mean a lot to me if you came with me (or watched the virtual mass)” than to demand that they care deeply about the same things you value.
 Be honest about what matters most to you, and don’t draw the priority circle too big.

 5. Be clear about expectations.